shixianzhang/Create-Google-Shared-Drive/README.md

 ## Get Required Data from

+Note: `You must have permissions to create shared drive in your account.
+This doesn't work with GMAIL Accounts, Required Gsuite Business+ Accounts.
+To check Open Google Drive and try to create Shared Drive first.`

 * Open [Google Cloud Console](https://console.developers.google.com/apis/credentials)
 * After creating project or if you already have one.
 * Enable Drive API from [Here](https://console.developers.google.com/apis/library/drive.googleapis.com?q=drive)